 Innocent Victims' Memorial

 Just outside the west door of Westminster Abbey is a memorial to Innocent Victims of war and oppression.
 It is a large circular slate memorial, on a slightly raised stone base, by Irish sculptor Ken Thompson.
 It was unveiled by H.M.
-The Queen on 10th October 1998.
+Queen Elizabeth II on 10th October 1996.
 The memorial is to remember civilians, men, women and children, who have suffered death, torture and oppression throughout the world.
 The central inscription reads:

 In the outer circle is a quote from Lamentations chapter 1, verse 12: